Contributed by: John Hoekstra, Vice President Sustainability & Cleantech, Schneider Electric Energy & Sustainability Services

 It’s a question of when, not if, there will be future crises

-While the COVID-19 pandemic is an acute and extraordinary threat, it is certainly not the last crisis any business will face.
+While the COVID-19 pandemic is a present threat, it is certainly not the last crisis any business will face.
 Should climate change continue unabated, we may see accelerating crises driven by extreme weather events, drought leading to food and water shortages, and more.

 The post-virus recovery period could be one of economic resurgence by investing in resiliency.
 Encouragingly, companies with stronger sustainability actions and offers have outperformed their peers during the current crisis.
 This implies that the market favors companies that are invested in long-term success, disruptive solutions, and growth-stimulating innovations.